-TAKEDA AND PAR’S ALLEGED WRONGDOING
+TAKEDA’S ALLEGED WRONGDOING

-The lawsuits allege that Takeda settled patent infringement litigation with Par Pharmaceuticals and paid off Par with an anticompetitive “reverse payment” in violation of federal antitrust laws, aptly named “reverse” because Takeda brought the patent suit, yet paid Teva in the end.
+The lawsuits allege that Takeda settled patent infringement litigation with Par Pharmaceuticals and paid off Par with an anticompetitive “reverse payment” in violation of federal antitrust laws, aptly named “reverse” because Takeda brought the patent suit, yet paid Par in the end.

 THE ALLEGED SCHEME AFFECTING AMITIZA